efwGrp/efw4.X/help/result.deleteAfterDownload.md

-<H1>Result.deleteAfterDownload</H1>
+# Result.deleteAfterDownload

-The deleteAfterDownload function is established to delete the files or folders after downloading.
+The `deleteAfterDownload` function specifies that files or folders should be deleted after they have been downloaded.

-<h2>Sample</h2>
+## Sample

 ```javascript
 var result = new Result();